EternityForest/SG1/SG1Protocol.md

 ### Calculating the private hint and wake sequences:

-One must first divide the system time by 2**26, then use that 8 byte signed number as the IV, with the channel key as the key, to encrypt 6 bytes of zeros.
+First calculate the current Interval Number, then pad that to 8 bytes with the channel key as the key, to encrypt 6 bytes of zeros.

 After masking off the top 4 high order bits in each, the first 3 are the private hint, the second 3 are the private wake sequence.